lowRISC/lowrisc-site/content/docs/refresh-v0.6/index.md

 ## Introduction

-[lowRISC][lowRISC] is a not-for-profit organisation whose goal is to produce a fully open source System-on-Chip (SoC) in volume.
+[lowRISC][lowRISC] is a not-for-profit organisation whose goal is to produce a secure, flexible, and fully open source System-on-Chip (SoC).
 We are building upon RISC-V processor core implementations from the RISC-V team at UC Berkeley.
-We will produce a SoC design to populate a low-cost community development board and to act as an ideal starting point for derivative open-source and commercial designs.
+This aims to be the ideal starting point for derivative open source and commercial designs.

 This tutorial adds further functionality towards the final SoC design: